Would you like to know how to easily roast beetroot in a way that keeps the nutrition in?

 - How Long to Roast Beets

 - Roasted Beets Recipe

-Greek goddess Aphrodite ate beets in order to be even more appealing.
+Greek goddess Aphrodite ate beets as a way to be even more appealing in love.

-Beets are painted on the walls in one of the brothels in Pompeii, I assume in the hope of generating the right atmosphere for the clients.
+Beets are painted on the walls in one of the brothels in Pompeii, I assume in the hope of generating the right mindset for the clients.